-Rest assured, having a PCP does not change your PPO/EPO, but is an added feature.
-You may still access any provider, inside or outside the network for PPO’s and inside the network for EPO’s, and do NOT need a referral to access specialists.
+Rest assured, having a primary care physician does not change your PPO or EPO.
+You may still access any provider inside the network and do not need a referral to access specialists.
 PPO members can still choose to go out of network for a higher, pre-defined cost share.

 Frequently Asked Questions

-Will my medical history be sent to this new PCP?
+Will my past medical history be sent to my primary care physician?

-No, but you can request medical records be forwarded to your PCP once a relationship has been established.
+No, but you can request that your medical records be forwarded to your primary care physician once a relationship has been established.

-Yes, in most cases and here’s how it works: Your health insurance company will match you with a PCP that is in its network, you should also receive directions on how to change your primary care physician.
-If possible, your health insurance company that you will have for 2017, it will try to match you to a PCP you have seen before, if the PCP continues to be an ‘in network’ physician.
-Your health insurance company will provide directions on how to make a change to your PCP.
-Keep in mind, not all physicians (such as specialists) are eligible to be identified as a PCP, however you can access care from any provider in the network.
+Yes, in most cases.
+Here is how it works: After your health insurance company matches you with a primary care physician who is in its network, you should also receive directions on how to change your primary care physician.
+If possible, your health insurance company will try to match you to a primary care physician you have seen before, if the doctor continues to be an “in-network” physician.
+Keep in mind, not all physicians (such as specialists) are eligible to be identified as a primary care physician, but you can access care from any provider in the network.

-Am I required to see the recommended PCP?
+Am I required to see the recommended primary care physician?

 No. While you may schedule an appointment at any time with your primary care physician, you are not required to see the recommended primary care physician.